 This is a common plot device often used to kickstart a story, or get it into high gear.

 Basically, the heroes discover that some bad guy is up to no good.
-The problem is that no-one will believe the hero, for whatever reason.
+The problem is that for whatever reason. the hero has trouble getting people to believe him.
 Maybe because the hero is a kid

 , because the bad guys are respected authority figures